inkubio/enjaksakavella/README.md

     For acceleration glasses:
         pip3 install phidget22

-        Additionally, install the libphidget22 library to /usr/lib, for example by following these compile instructions: https://www.phidgets.com/docs/OS_-_Linux#Source%20Install
+        Additionally, install the libphidget22 library to /usr/lib, for example by following these compile instructions: https://www.phidgets.com/docs/OS_-_Linux#Source%20Install .
+Remember to also add the udev-rule!

     Check that you get something like this with `pip3 list` and the setup should be done.